fridalannerstrom/selekt/README.md

 Selekt is built for recruiters who are short on time and often manage multiple roles simultaneously.
 These users are typically:

 - Working in fast-paced environments with high candidate volume
-- Using desktop computers as their primary tool (Selekt is designed desktop-first)
+- Using desktop computers as their primary tool (Selekt should be designed desktop-first)
 - Needing instant access to structured information without distractions
 - Looking for automation, clarity, and speed in their daily workflow